Isaiahfeldt/Chestnut/README.md

 >Pro Tip: Want to wipe the slate clean?
 <br>Use `--clear all` to instantly reset all events back to their default messages for that tracker.

-**Result:** Your lectern tracker now only sends alerts when books are inserted or page turned, keeping your Discord feed tidy while still tracking what matters.
+**Result:** Your lectern tracker now only sends alerts when books are inserted or the page turned, keeping your Discord feed tidy while still tracking what matters.

----

 ## Permissions